-In traditional times, karakia was an integral and indispensable part of the way of doing things.
+In traditional times, karakia were integral and indispensable parts of the way of doing things.
 There were different karakia for different tasks and situations e.g. planting a garden, greeting the new day, harvesting natural resources, launching a waka, calming a storm.
 Karakia invoked spiritual guidance and protection, but was not necessarily “worship” of those spiritual elements.
 Karakia was one of the ways Māori recognised and gave effect to the whanaungatanga, or web of relationships, between all things.

 Christianity’s introduction changed the practice and meaning of karakia.
 The Bible was translated into te reo Māori and ‘prayer’ was translated as ‘karakia’.
 Like many translations from the language of one people within the context of their world view to another, it wasn’t entirely accurate.
 However for many Māori who took up Christianity, in time the words became synonymous and the karakia used most frequently were Christian.
 Traditional karakia began to be lost.

 As Māori have worked to reclaim lost language and culture, traditional karakia and new karakia in the traditional style have appeared again and are being used more frequently in increasingly wider contexts.

 The word karakia has come to mean both prayer and traditional karakia.

 Increasingly mainstream primary schools and early childhood settings are exploring the use of karakia.
 These karakia have come from a range of sources, including the Enviroschools Kit.

 - Karakia tīmatanga (tīmata – to begin)